IBM/cloudpakforintegration-workshop/workshop/exercise-app-connect/README.md

 ![Implement flow](images/implementflow1.png)

 Next you'll map the properties from your model to the Salesforce Contact properties.
 Click in the text box for the **Account Id** property and then click on the icon just to the right of the field.
-Select the **ClientId** property of your model
+Select the **ClientId** property of your model.

 ![Map Client Id](images/mapclientid.png)

-The remaining properties have the same names as their Salesforce equivalents so click on **Auto match fields** to complete the mapping
+The remaining properties have the same names as their Salesforce equivalents so click on **Auto match fields** to complete the mapping.

 ![Auto match fields](images/automatchfields.png)

 Click on **Response** to configure what will be returned by the flow.
 Click in the text box for the **Client Id** property and then click on the icon just to the right of the field.
-Select the **Contact Id** property of the Salesforce contact.
+Select the **Contact Id** property of the **Salesforce/Create** contact menu.

 ![Return data](images/responsedata.png)